Topology by Dissipation: Majorana Bosons in Metastable Quadratic Markovian Dynamics

-\emph{Topological metastability and MBs.---} The MFs of condensed matter physics are the Hermitian zero-energy boundary modes of topologically non-trivial superconductors: e.g., the (fermionic) Kitaev chain (FKC) \cite{Kitaev} can display two MFs localized on opposite ends of the chain.
+\emph{Topological metastability and MBs.---} The MFs of condensed matter physics are the Hermitian zero-energy boundary modes of topologically non-trivial superconductors: e.g., the fermionic Kitaev chain (FKC) \cite{Kitaev} can display two MFs localized on opposite ends of the chain.
 These modes can be combined into a single (Dirac) fermionic ZM with support only on the boundary.
-Because of Noether's theorem for Hamiltonian systems, the MFs play a double role: each are \emph{both} a conserved quantity and generate a U(1) symmetry.

-MBs, that is, tight bosonic analogues of MFs, do not exist for thermodynamically stable quadratic bosonic Hamiltonians \cite{qiaoru}.
-Hints of them appear if stability is lifted.
-For example, the BKC \cite{Decon} with $J=\Delta$ displays approximate ZMs,
+Tight bosonic analogues of MFs do not exist for thermodynamically stable quadratic bosonic Hamiltonians \cite{qiaoru}.
+Hints of them appear if stability is lifted: e.g., the BKC of Eq. \eqref{BKCHam} with $J=\Delta$ hosts approximate ZMs \cite{Decon},

 which mimic closely the MFs of the FKC when $|\mu|<J$: they are Hermitian, exponentially boundary-localized, are (almost) conserved, $[H,\gamma_L]= iJ(-\delta_0 )^N x_N$, $[H,\gamma_R]=-iJ \delta_0^N p_1$, and obey $[\gamma_L,\gamma_R]=iN\delta_0^N$, so they can be normalized and combined to form a split bosonic mode.
 However, the system is either dynamically unstable, or on the cusp of instability.